 Importantly, environmental risks associated with timing of maintenance dredging, whilst typically low, may also vary annually.
-Each port has therefore completed a port-specific environmental risk assessment as a key input to the development of the 2020 dredge schedule (consistent with the requirements of the Maintenance Dredging Strategy).
+Each port has therefore completed a port-specific environmental risk assessment as a key input to the development of the 2022 dredge schedule (consistent with the requirements of the Maintenance Dredging Strategy).

-To develop the 2020 state-wide dredging schedule, individual ports and the dredge operator considered the following issues:
+To develop the 2022 state-wide dredging schedule, individual ports and the dredge operator considered the following issues:

-- Opportunities to minimise dredging requirements

-- Opportunities to minimise environmental risks

-- Permitting and approval conditions

-- Volumes of material to be dredged

-- Urgency of port dredging requirements

-- Dredge vessel maintenance including refit needs

-- Economic efficiencies
+- Opportunities to minimise dredging requirements - Opportunities to minimise environmental risks - Permitting and approval conditions - · Volumes of material to be dredged - Urgency of port dredging requirements - Dredge vessel maintenance including refit needs - Economic efficiencies - Response to natural disasters including cyclones and flood events

-Table 1 provides a description of how each of these issues relate to the 2020 state-wide maintenance dredging schedule.
+Table 1 provides a description of how each of these issues relate to the 2022 state-wide maintenance dredging schedule.

-Figure 1 provides a schematic of the indicative dredging schedule for those ports that require maintenance dredging in 2020.
+Figure 1 provides a schematic of the indicative dredging schedule for those ports that require maintenance dredging in 2022.
 The schedule may be influenced by unanticipated factors such as weather, dredge breakdown, logistical or provisioning issues.
 Ports will continually monitor the schedule to determine whether such changes are likely to result in increased environmental risk.
 In instances where the environmental risk increases, TMR will be notified and existing environmental controls reviewed to determine whether they are still effective.

 Table 1.
-Key issues considered in developing the 2020 state-wide maintenance dredging schedule for the Brisbane
+Key issues considered in developing the 2022 state-wide maintenance dredging schedule for the Brisbane